 Let's talk about that last point.

 There are startup communities adjacent to PH where you can engage, build your reputation, and carry that social capital over to your PH launch.
-People in these communities are almost always also on Product Hunt—because innovators gravitate towards PH.
+People in these communities are almost always on Product Hunt too—because innovators gravitate toward PH.

-If you launch in adjacent communities earlier and ask for feedback, people will become attached to your journey and will voluntarily follow you over to PH when you launch there.
+If you launch in adjacent communities and ask for feedback, people will become attached to your journey and voluntarily follow you over to PH.

 In short, this is a game of social psychology, not upvote hacking.

-In practice, this entails joining some of these communities in the weeks before launching.
-Build up social capital by contributing and helping.
-Provide feedback on other people's projects.
+Join some of these communities in the weeks before launch.
+Build up social capital by contributing, helping, and providing feedback on other people's projects.

-- If you’re an engineer, join engineering groups and help solve their problems.
-Share a blog post that helped you remove a blocker in your own work.
+- If you’re an engineer, join engineering groups.
+Help solve others' problems.
+For instance, you could share a blog post that helped you remove a blocker in your own work.

 - If you’re a marketer, join marketing groups.
-Contribute findings from different growth experiments you’ve been running.
+Contribute findings from different growth experiments you’ve run.

 Here are some communities to consider:

-There are also Slack and Facebook groups where makers of products announce their Product Hunt launches and exchange feedback.
+There are also Slack and Facebook groups where makers announce their Product Hunt launches and exchange feedback.

-Here's the critical takeaway that should permeate your larger growth strategy: Community engagement should be an ongoing activity within your marketing team.
+Here's the critical takeaway that should permeate your larger growth strategy: Community engagement should be an ongoing activity for your marketing team.
 The benefits of building on-the-ground relationships outlast PH.
-Always invest some percentage of your marketing time to adding value to thriving communities.
+Always invest some percentage of your marketing time into adding value to thriving communities.

-4. Get a PH insider to hunt your product
+4. Get a Product Hunt insider to hunt your product

 Let’s bust a myth:

 In the past, it was important to have a reputable Product Hunt member hunt your product.
 That’s because Product Hunt used to send an email to that hunter's followers when they hunted.
-So the larger the follower base of your hunter, the more awareness your product got.
+So the larger a hunter's follower base, the more awareness a product got.

-Product Hunt no longer sends these email notifications.
+Product Hunt no longer sends those email notifications.

-Instead, Product Hunt is on record suggesting that you hunt your own product.
-They say it’s easier and you’ll save time you’d spend convincing a popular hunter to post on your behalf.
+Instead, they're on record suggesting that you hunt your own product.
+They say it’s easier, and you’ll save the time you’d spend convincing a popular hunter to post on your behalf.

-However, this isn't the whole truth.
-It turns out that your product can, in fact, receive a huge boost when it's hunted by highly popular hunters on the platform.
+However, that isn't the whole truth.
+It turns out that your product can, in fact, get a huge boost when it's hunted by popular hunters.

-It's not critical that you make this happen, but it is worth the attempt.
+It's not critical that you make this happen, but it's worth the attempt.

 - Every day, hundreds of products are submitted, but only a select few are featured on the homepage.
-We've confirmed that when a super popular hunter hunts your product, your product will automatically jump to the front page.
+We've confirmed that when a super popular hunter hunts your product, it will automatically jump to the front page.
 That’s a massive advantage.
-These "Superusers," as PH calls them, can choose to feature one product per day.
+These "superusers," as PH calls them, can choose to feature one product per day.

 - Attention from a well-known hunter confers social proof.
-Other members might recognize the Superuser, and when he or she hunts your product, your launch gains more credibility.
-You’re therefore more likely to receive upvotes, comments, and even emails from community members.
+When a superuser hunts your product, your launch gains credibility.
+You’re more likely to get upvotes, comments, and even emails from community members.

-A well-known hunter who is connected with other power-users will also get you more quality upvotes, which can compound your rise through the rankings.
+A well-known hunter who's connected to other power users will also get you more quality upvotes, which can compound your rise through the rankings.

-If you can't get one of them to post, don’t sweat it.
+If you can't get a superuser to post, don’t sweat it.
 You can absolutely hunt your own post.
-At the end of the day, if you have a great product and enough pre-launch momentum, you'll get enough engagement.
+At the end of the day, if you have a great product and pre-launch momentum, you'll get enough engagement.
 Just lean harder into your pre-launch audience building and engagement.

 5. Time your emails

-Blast all your channels at once, and do so first thing in the morning.
-You want to climb to the top of the daily rankings quickly and then spread out the remainder of your votes evenly throughout the day to maintain your "vote velocity," which keeps your product ranked highly.
+Blast all your channels at once—and do it first thing in the morning.
+You want to climb to the top of the daily rankings fast, then spread out the remainder of your votes evenly throughout the day to maintain your "vote velocity."
+This will keep your product ranked highly.

 Here’s what we suggest for email in particular:

-- 3-4 weeks in advance, send an email to your list educating them on the value Product Hunt will have to your launch.
-Help them understand how important it is to you.
+- Three to four weeks in advance, send an email to your list explaining the value Product Hunt will have for your launch.
+Help recipients understand how important it is to you.
 Ask them to create an account and engage with PH.
-Only a small percentage of the people on your list will create an account or upvote.
+Only a small percentage of the people on your list will.
 That's normal.
-But those who do become invested in your launch and your success.
+But those who do will become invested in your launch and success.

-- Schedule a follow-up email that triggers 3 days after your first email.
-Ask them to spend 2 minutes upvoting and commenting on a few products on PH.
-While this is a big ask, it can have a big impact on launch day.
-That’s because the Product Hunt algorithm favors votes from “warmed up” PH accounts.
+- Schedule a follow-up email to trigger three days after your first.
+Ask recipients to spend two minutes upvoting and commenting on a few products on PH.
+While this is a big ask, it can have a significant impact on launch day.
+The Product Hunt algorithm favors votes from “warmed up” accounts.

 - Prepare an email for launch day.
 Ask your list for feedback—not upvotes.
 If discovered by Product Hunt, requests for upvotes can result in a demotion of your product.
-Schedule the email to go out in batches throughout the day so that not many people come through the same link at the same time.
-In order to fight post decay, you want to spread out your engagement throughout the day to sustain velocity.
+Schedule the email to go out in batches throughout the day.
+To fight post decay and sustain velocity, you want to spread out your engagement over the course of the day.

 6. Choose your launch time